Han8931/han8931.github.io/public/20240811_regression2/index.md

----
-weight: 1
-title: "Getting Started with Regression: An Introductory Guide (Part 2)"
+# Getting Started with Regression: An Introductory Guide (Part 2)
-date: 2024-08-11
-draft: false
-author: Han
-description: "Introduction to Regression: Understanding the Basics (Part 2)"
-tags: ["machine learning", "regression", "least square"]
-categories: ["machine learning"]
----

 # An Introductory Guide (Part 2)